Lcfvs/anticore/readme.md

 // Begin of custom contracts
 import './hello'
 // End of custom contracts
+import { defaults, trigger } from 'anticore'

-// Handle the anchors `click` and forms `submit`, to fetch them in AJAX, automatically import 'anticore-contracts/fetchers/defaults.js' import { trigger } from 'anticore/index.js'
+// Handle the anchors `click` and forms `submit`, to fetch them in AJAX, automatically defaults()
 // Triggers the contracts on the current document trigger()
 ```